DivisionRaiD/Server-Banners/README.md

 Info:

-	You modified my code, feel free to request a pull :D
+	You modified my code?
+Feel free to request a pull :D

 Credit: